+grading the Firmware

+System

-S system Upgrade - Choose File Upgrade Firmware
+Choose File Upgrade Firmware

 Follow these steps to upgrade the firmware:

 1) Click Choose File to load the following page.
 Enter the file path of the firmware in the address bar and select the firmware.
 Click Open.